-- Remove the magazine. - Insert a properly sized drift-punch into the hole of the magazine release button mounted on the pistol (Fig. 29). - Without using excessive force, firmly push, the drift-punch into the hole.
-This will allow the magazine release button to disengage from the internal pin, which will slightly protrude from the opposite side (Fig. 30).
-Remove the button from its seat. - Place the new magazine button in the seat.
+- Remove the magazine. - Insert a properly sized driftpunch into the hole of the magazine release button mounted on the pistol (Fig. 46). - Without using excessive force, firmly push, the drift-punch into the hole.
+This will allow the magazine release button and its spring to disengage from the internal pin, which will slightly protrude from the opposite side (Fig. 47).
+Remove the button and the spring from its seat.

+- Place the new magazine button with the spring in the seat.
 Keep it in place with one finger and at the same time, firmly push on the head of the internal pin (opposite side of the button) so that it will engage the button.
 Try to remove the button from its seat to check that it is properly fixed. - Check that the magazine release button functions correctly with an empty magazine inserted into the grip.